esra888/studentApp/README.md

 An application of student registration system.

-The application provide this tasks:
+The application provides tasks in below:

 - Listing the offered courses, defining a new course and updating existing courses
 - Listing the students defined in the system, defining a new student and updating the existing student